Digital detox: Social media detoxification

-Criticism
+Supporting arguments and technology

 In the 2010s, technology and social media became an integral aspect of everyday life, and thus the decision to refrain from using technology or social media has become a conscious lifestyle choice reflecting the desire for selective and reversible disconnection.
-In the digital age, social media plays a vital role in building social capital, maintaining connections, and managing impressions.
-Scholars have argued for the importance of maintaining a certain level of distraction that social media can provide for a balanced state of body and mind, and some scholars have even argued that social media is necessary and should not be completely cut out.
+Undoubtedly, in the digital age, social media plays a vital role in building social capital, maintaining connections, and managing impressions.
+Scholars have argued for the importance of maintaining a certain level of distraction that social media can provide for a balanced state of body and mind, and some scholars have even debated that social media is necessary and should not be completely cut out.
 That being said, many scholars believe that the moderation of social media is essential, primarily due to social media platforms' goal of encouraging constant use with likes, notifications, and infinite scrolling.
-To lessen the effects of these addictive features social media platforms such as Instagram have begun to explore alternative methods, such as making likes on a user's post invisible to the user, to shift the focus away from constant notifications and likes.
+Furthermore, to lessen the effects of these addictive features social media platforms such as Instagram have begun to explore alternative methods, such as making likes on a user's post invisible to the user, to shift the focus away from constant notifications and likes.

 Some companies have even launched movements against technology addiction.
-For example, in October 2019, Google released Paper Phone, a Google product consisting of a printed piece of paper folded into eighths that contains relevant information to your day much like a daily planner.
+For example, in October 2019, Google and Special Projects (an award-winning design and invention studio based in London) released Paper Phone, a Google product consisting of a printed piece of paper folded into eighths that contains relevant information to your day much like a daily planner.
 The motive behind the project was to provide the utility of a smartphone in a simplistic and less dynamic delivery.
-Other projects have focused on building second phones with less functionality, or putting human nature and design above technology.
+Moreover, other projects have focused on building second phones with less functionality, or putting human nature and design above technology.
 Some critics disagree with Google's approach to the digital detox phenomenon, however, and instead argue that harmony between technology use and well-being can be achieved.
-These critics suggest that the best way to digitally detox is to be mindful of the amount of time that is being spent on a digital device.
+Additionally, these critics suggest that the best way to digitally detox is to be mindful of the amount of time that is being spent on a digital device.